kymsze/ideevoo/_posts/2018-11-25-handprinted-quilted-cosmetics-pouch-by-lucy-engels.md

 title: Handprinted Quilted Cosmetics Pouch by Lucy Engels
 layout: blocks
 date: 2018-11-25 14:29:46 +0000
-description: his gorgeous large quilted makeup bag is part of a limited edition of one hundred.
+description: This gorgeous large quilted makeup bag is part of a limited edition of one hundred.
 Handprinted in glorious deep turquoise on pale grey cotton in my own hand drawn monstera leaf design and lined in black cotton.
 By using a cotton lining these makeup bags are machine washable on a cool/ gentle.
 When the inside gets messy